moosch/better-image-loading/readme.txt

 NOTE:
 You may need to regenerate thumbnails to create the blurred image for each attachment image.
 We recommend using the [Regenerate Thumbnails](https://en-gb.wordpress.org/plugins/regenerate-thumbnails/) plugin.
+This plugin is designed to accommodate the image dimension ratio of the full size version.
+If you are using cropped images you may experience resizing issues.

 == Frequently Asked Questions ==